kestra-io/docs/content/blogs/YYYY-MM-DD-what-is-an-orchestrator.md

 To reproduce this example, make sure you have Kestra installed.
 You can follow the [installation guide](../docs/02.installation/index.md) to get started.

 Let’s say you’ve written a Python script that fetches currency exchange rates from a web API and prints them if the request is successful.
-Here’s a simple script for that:
+Here’s a Python script for doing that:
 ```python
 import requests